jreuka/CBC_pipeline/CH3/readme.md

 Holds scripts to record and split videos

 ## codes_pipeline
-holds codes for pipline
+Holds codes for pipline

 ## R_validation_scripts
-holds r script and data file used for validation
+Holds r script and data file used for validation

 ## utilities
-holds a variety of scripts to extract average frames from videos/folders as well as selection and labelling GUIs
+Holds a variety of scripts to extract average frames from videos/folders as well as selection and labelling GUIs